maryrosecook/code-lauren/pages/home.md

 ## Game programming for beginners

-Get started with programming by changing some of the numbers in the code on the left.
+Get started by changing one of the numbers in the code on the left.
+Did the circle move?
+Or did it change size?

-Do you see how the circle moves and changes size?
-You've just written your first code!
+Try changing the other numbers.
+What does each number do?

-### <div class="next">[Now, start the first tutorial →](#first-index)</div>
+### <div class="next">[Start making your first game →](#first-index)</div>